What Is a USDA Loan? Here's How to Know If You're Eligible

 SHARE

-What is a USDA loan?
-Short answer: USDA offers one of the most popular government-backed mortgage programs, which allows qualified buyers in rural and some suburban areas to buy a home with no down payment, making it one of the most affordable paths to homeownership.
+A USDA loan is one of the most popular government-backed mortgage programs, which allows qualified buyers in certain rural and some suburban areas to buy a home with no down payment, making it one of the most affordable paths to homeownership.

 Backed by the U.S. Department of Agriculture, a USDA mortgage loan is specifically for low- and moderate-income families who may not otherwise qualify for conventional mortgages.
 The USDA offers two main programs: the guaranteed loan program and the direct home loan.
-This article focuses on the guaranteed loan program, which is by far the most popular option.
+The guaranteed loan program is by far the most popular option.

 • Status: U.S. citizen or permanent resident